 Fredericksburg Road should be a place for people to live, work, create and exhibit art, shop, dine and gather.
 Some area businesses expressed support for making the public realm greener.
 The existing fine-grained cluster of buildings and uses from around Ashby Place to around Craig Place, and other buildings with historic character should be maintained.
 Furthermore, the existing arts uses should be maintained and may require support as the area improves.
 The vision for the rest of the corridor includes incremental change in the built environment, so that more people can live in and contribute to the area.
-The existing mix of studios, retail, family daytime dining, building materials supply, and offices is valued, however additional dwellings, including affordable housing is encouraged.
+The existing mix of studios, retail, family daytime dining, building materials supply, and offices is valued.
+The Mexican American restaurants that serve as gathering places for families, friends, and neighbors to meet and run into each other are important to Fredericksburg Road's future success as a place that serves the surrounding community.

+Additional dwellings, including affordable housing are encouraged.
 More diverse dining options, including restaurants with dinner service are encouraged to support use of the area throughout the day and evening, and to complement art and theatre venues.
 Residential development without a mix of commercial uses is encouraged in blocks that are relatively distant from planned transit stations and from the Ashby Place to Craig Place segment, in order to both contribute to Midtown's housing goals, and to support and distinguish identifiable pedestrian- and transit-oriented mixed-use and commercial places.

-Obstacles to achieving this vision include the current street environment that is uncomfortable for pedestrians, commercial zoning that does not include residential opportunities, zoning that encourages auto-oriented uses, and zoning that encourages commercial uses to be excessively spread out along the whole corridor instead of supporting concentrated mixed-use commercial nodes.
+Obstacles to achieving this vision include the current street environment that is uncomfortable for pedestrians, commercial zoning that does not include residential opportunities, zoning that encourages new auto-oriented uses, and zoning that encourages commercial uses to be excessively spread out along the whole corridor instead of supporting concentrated mixed-use commercial nodes.
 San Antonio's infill development zone (IDZ) requirements for building height and onsite parking may constrain opportunities to use these zones for new housing that would contribute to this area, given the small and irregularly shaped lots along Fredericksburg Road.